 - Plank your wall with tongue and groove.
 This made it possible to just screw these metal plates into the wood.
-I am just not sure how you would do it in simple drywall.
-All I know is it would be a major pain.
+If you didn’t plank with tongue and groove, then you would have to find the studs first with a stud finder and space out your pipe.

 Creating industrial pipe shelving was never easier!
 This project cost around $50 to make.
-Now, I have amazing shelving in our dining area and I have used up the entire 10″ of space vertically without worrying about having a family member bump into it or get hurt.
+Now, I have amazing shelving in our dining area.
+I have also used up the entire 10″ of space vertically without worrying about having a family member bump into it or get hurt.

 - remove the coating from the pipes

 - find some amazing boards at a flea market, lumber yard or in the materials section of Craigslist

 think know now, I am ok with the fact that the builder added this little nook.
 I am completely in love with how it turned out.